the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 probabilistic language.
 We need to know what number might be

-To establish 1/6 and 1/10 and how different these two
+To establish meaning to 1/6 and 1/10 and how different these two

 probabilities are use a six sided die (plural dice) and a 10 sided